cdio/caio/doc/usage.md

 ## Usage & Configuration

-caio can be launched from a file browser or from a command line terminal.
+caio can be launched from a filesystem navigator from a command line terminal.

-### Launching caio from a file browser
+### Launching caio from a filesystem navigator

-When caio is installed in the system its icon should be visible from any file browser.
+When caio is installed in the system its icon should be visible from any filesystem navigator.
 When launched, a configurator GUI appears:

 <p align="center">
 <img src="../images/caio-gui.jpg" width="640" title="caio configurator">